+Pregnancy Leave: A pregnant employee can take up to seventeen (17) consecutive weeks of unpaid leave.
+This leave may be extended by up to six (6) weeks if she is unable to return to work for reasons related to the birth or termination of the pregnancy.

+Parental Leave: A birth mother who has taken pregnancy leave is entitled to take up to sixty one (61) consecutive weeks of unpaid leave.
+A birth mother who has not taken pregnancy leave is entitled to take up to sixty two (62) weeks of unpaid leave.

+Other parents are entitled to take up to sixty two (62) consecutive weeks of unpaid leave.
+The leave can begin anytime within seventy eight (78) weeks of the birth or placement of the child.
+This leave may be extended by up to five (5) weeks if the child requires an additional period of parental care.

+Parents should try to give their Employers at least four (4) weeks written notice of their intention to take any leave under article (a).

+Such leave, where both parties work for the same Company, may be shared between them.
-(b) There will be no altering of job duties, working conditions, or penalties.

-(c) The employee will be reinstated as if employment had been continuous.

-(d) There will be full credits upon reinstatement for severance pay accrual, experience rating, other length of service benefits except statutory holidays, which will not accrue.

-(e) Failure to return to work will be termed a voluntary resignation.

-(f) A minimum of four week written notice (if possible) upon leaving and returning.
+- (b) There will be no altering of job duties, working conditions, or penalties. - (c) The employee will be reinstated as if employment had been continuous. - (d) There will be full credits upon reinstatement for severance pay accrual, experience rating, other length of service benefits except statutory holidays, which will not accrue. - (e) Failure to return to work will be termed a voluntary resignation. - (f) Employees should provide a minimum of four (4) weeks' notice wherever possible of their intent to return to work following a leave under article (a).

-(g) An employee must have 12 months continuous employment to be eligible for any benefits, which are in addition to benefits under the Employment Insurance Act. (h) The employee shall receive 70% of full pay to a maximum of \$800.00 for the first two weeks of maternity leave.

-(i) If requested by the employee, the Company shall also provide a re-payable bridge loan for 70% of full pay per week to a maximum of \$1,600.00, if an up to two week waiting period is required under Employment Insurance (EI) maternity benefit.
-Employees shall repay any loan provided by the Company within 60 days of payment of such loan.

-(j) Parental leave, available to the natural or adoptive parents, will be provided as follows:

-Up to five (5) days (one (1) day with pay) parental leave shall be granted upon the birth of a child to an employee's spouse or upon the legal adoption of a child.
+- (g) An employee must have twelve (12) months continuous employment to be eligible for any benefits, which are in addition to benefits under the Employment Insurance Act. - (h) The employee shall receive seventy percent (70%) of full pay to a maximum of eight hundred dollars (\$800.00) for the first week of maternity leave. - (i) If requested by the employee, the Company shall also provide a re-payable bridge loan for seventy percent (70%) of full pay per week to a maximum of eight hundred dollars (\$800) per week, up to the waiting period as required under Employment Insurance (EI) maternity benefit.
+Employees shall repay any loan provided by the Company within sixty (60) days of payment of such loan. - (j) Up to five (5) days (one (1) day with pay) parental leave shall be granted upon the birth of a child to an employee's spouse or upon the legal adoption of a child. - (k) Parental leave must commence within seventy eight (78) weeks of the birth of the child, or the date on which the child comes into the actual care and custody of the adopting parents. - (I) An employee shall be granted at least five (5) days of unpaid leave for family emergencies during each calendar year. - (m) Leaves provided in this article shall not constitute breaks in continuity of service in the computation of severance pay, vacations and other benefits, except for statutory holidays, which will not accrue.

-In addition to parental leave under Employment Insurance, an additional leave of up to eleven (11) weeks unpaid parental leave will be granted upon the legal adoption or birth of a child.
-Such leave may be taken by the mother or the father, or where both parties work for the same company, may be shared between them.

-(k) At least four (4) weeks written notice, if possible, prior to commencement of parental leave is required, where possible.
-Parental leave must commence within fifty-two (52) weeks of the birth of the child, or the date on which the child comes into the actual care and custody of the adopting mother and father.
-Parental leave of a natural mother must begin when the maternity leave expires, except when otherwise agreed by the employer and the employee.

-(l) An employee shall be granted at least five days of unpaid leave for family emergencies during each calendar year.

-(m) Leaves provided in this article shall not constitute breaks in continuity of service in the computation of severance pay, vacations and other benefits, except for statutory holidays, which will not accrue.